GoogleCloudPlatform/rad-lab/docs/CONTRIBUTING.md

 <!-- END TFDOC -->
 ```

-For every module, a base configuration is determined, which can be installed via the [radlab.py](../radlab-installer/README.md) installer.
+For every module, a base configuration is determined, which can be deployed via the [radlab.py](../radlab-launcher/README.md) launcher.
 The base configuration is reflected in the default values for all the variables, except for `organization_id`, `billing_account_id` and (optional) `folder_id`.

-## Installer
+## RAD Lab Launcher
 It should be possible for people with less experience in Infrastructure As Code to use every module.
-The repository contains an installer for that purpose, which can be found in the [/radlab-installer](../radlab-installer) directory ([radlab.py](../radlab-installer/radlab.py)).
-The installer needs to be updated whenever new modules are introduced to the repository.
+The repository contains a launcher for that purpose, which can be found in the [/radlab-launcher](../radlab-launcher) directory ([radlab.py](../radlab-launcher/radlab.py)).
+The launcher needs to be updated whenever new modules are introduced to the repository.

 ## Cloud Foundation Toolkit
 Where possible, use the open source [Cloud Foundation Toolkit](https://cloud.google.com/foundation-toolkit) modules to create Google Cloud infrastructure.